 Because influence of music often acts on all that lives unconsciously and subtly, people can easily take it for granted.
 To counteract feelings of unimportance and other disharmony, Alex Ruis builds his music primarily on stylish simultaneous, equal tunes.
 Which, incidentally, are not intended to imitate each other.
 Different tunes express equally different attitudes, opinions, moods, etcetera.

 To be clear, he does not consider otherwise composed music to be wrong.
+But that music describes a reality less desired by him.
 His music is meant to be complementary, enriching.
 Offering a non-prescriptive opening to another world.
 Nor is the method of composition a matter of principle, rather a different-than-usual approach.

 If you take into account hypersensitivity as a prerequisite for appreciation, you could still assume that he is doing at least 700,000 listeners (0.01% of 7,000,000,000 people worldwide) a favor by releasing part of his music.
 If you further assume that the music industry will not cooperate without great financial gain, he will achieve only a fraction of that during his lifetime.
 Financially, he wants pro-rata compensation for all his efforts, and that is definitely more than parts of the music industry pay.